OpenVoiceOS/ovos-buildroot/README.md

 ### Booting image from sd card for the first time (setting up Wifi and backend).
 1.Ensure all required peripherals (mic, speakers, HDMI, usb mouse etc) are plugged in before powering on your RPI4.
-2. Skip this step if RPI4 is plugged in using ethernet cable.
+2. Skip this step if RPI4 is using an ethernet cable.
 Once powered on, the screen will present the Wifi setup screen ( a Wifi HotSpot is created).
 Connect to the Wifi HotSpot (ssid OVOS) from another device and follow the on-screen instructions to setup Wifi.

 Once Wifi is setup a choice of Mycroft backend and Local backend is presented.
 Choose the Mycroft backend for now and follow the on-screen instructions, Local backend is not ready to use yet.
 After the pairing process has completed and skills downloaded it's time to test/ use it.